-Eventually, a fascination with dogfighting led to cross-breeding with various European breeds to increase the size of these native dogs.
-But this incursion of foreign blood also diluted their distinctive spitz-type, characterized by small, erect triangular eyes and a prominent curled tail.
-Indeed, photos of Hachikō show that one of his oversized ears was dropped, which today is a disqualification in the AKC Akita standard.
+Eventually, a fascination with dogfighting led to cross-breeding with various European breeds.
+The goal was to increase the size of these native dogs.
+However, this watered down the breed’s distinctive, spitz-type features, characterized by small, erect triangular eyes and a prominently curled tail.
+Indeed, photos of Hachikō show that one of his oversized ears was dropped, which today is a disqualification in the AKC Akita breed standard.

 Preserving the Breed

-But good intentions weren’t the only requirement for the restoration of the Akita: With so few dogs remaining, crosses to outside dogs were required to expand the gene pool.
-Some Japanese breeders turned to the Ichinoseki line, named for a wealthy landowner whose dogs carried the blood of the massive and impressive Tosa Inu; that native fighting dog had itself been crossed with Mastiffs and Bulldogs in the 1850s, when Japan opened to the West.
+But good intentions weren’t the only requirement for the restoration of the Akita.
+With so few Akitas remaining, breeders had to cross their dogs with outside dogs to expand the gene pool.
+Some Japanese breeders turned to the Ichinoseki line, named for a wealthy landowner whose dogs carried the blood of the massive and impressive Tosa Inu.
+That native fighting dog had been crossed with Mastiffs and Bulldogs in the 1850s, when Japan opened to the West.

-Akita in America
+Akitas in America